 Our Bon Secours Retreat & Conference Center is a ministry of the Sisters of Bon Secours.
-Today marks their Foundation Day, the day when the first sisters took their vows on January 24, 1824 at the St. Sulpice Church in Paris, France.
+Monday marked their Foundation Day, the day when the first sisters took their vows on January 24, 1824 at the St. Sulpice Church in Paris, France.
 We are forever grateful for these 12 brave pioneers who formed the community that went on to share their ministry across the world.
 As we mark this special day, let’s learn a little more about their rich history.

 Paris, 1824 – Amidst the devastation following the French Revolution a group of 12 women rose up to nurse the sick and dying under the banner of God.
 Revolutionary themselves, they were some of the first to leave behind the security of the cloister and live in radical solidarity with the poor.